autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 - [Questions](https://github.com/autowarefoundation/autoware/discussions/categories/q-a)

 If no answer was found, create a new question thread [here](https://github.com/autowarefoundation/autoware/discussions/categories/q-a).
-If your question is not answered in a timely manner (about a week), mention maintainers and remind them.
+If your question is not answered within a week, then @mention the maintainers to remind them.

 Also, there are other discussion types such as [feature requests](https://github.com/autowarefoundation/autoware/discussions/categories/feature-requests) or [design discussions](https://github.com/autowarefoundation/autoware/discussions/categories/design).
 Feel free to open or join such discussions.